7 Individual Artifacts In Fluorescence Microscopy And How To Minimize Them

 2. Lightpath aberrations.

 Chromatic aberration is caused by a spherical lens bringing different wavelengths of light into focus at different levels.
 You can think of a prism spectrally filtering out white light into multiple colors.
 Thus, you get multiple images superimposed on top of each other.
 When you have chromatic aberration, it can be corrected with apochromatic objectives.
+2. Spherical aberration.

 In the case of a spherical aberration, the optical quality of the image is lessened because the center of the lens has slightly different qualities than the edges.
 This causes the rays of light to not converge on one point.
 All modern objectives from the major microscope brands will have some sort of correction and are referred to as an aspherical lens.
 As with its chromatic cousin, this defect can be corrected using an apochromatic objective for multicolor fluorescent imaging.
+3. The curvature of the field.

 Field curvature causes the image to be centrally focused, but you get out of focus peripherally – or vice versa.
 A lot of times, this looks like a fisheye lens.
 A curvature defect is corrected using planar objectives, so look for an objective that starts with “Plan” at the beginning of the name.